 For undergraduate transfers, a new selection rank will be calculated in accordance with Section 2.1 of the Procedures for Admission to Coursework Programs.
 In addition to this new rank, the previous entry rank will also be considered.
 If either of these ranks is equal to, or above the published cut-off for entry to the new course/campus from the previous year’s main offer round, and all of the other eligibility requirements are met, the transfer will be approved subject to availability of a place.
 Undergraduate transfer requests will be processed after the results for the current semester are released.
 If a student has a previous rank equal to or higher than the previous year’s cut-off, the transfer application can be processed earlier.

-Transfer requests for courses identified in Schedule 1 of the Procedures will only be considered once a student has completed one full-time year of study in their current ACU course.
+Transfer requests for courses identified in Schedule 1 of the Procedures will only be considered once a student has successfully completed 80 credit points of study in their current ACU course.
 A new rank will be calculated using the ACU course GPA once results are finalised and this rank only will be used.
 If this rank is equal to or above the published cut-off for entry to the new course from the previous year’s main offer round, and all of the other eligibility requirements are met, the transfer will be approved subject to the availability of a place.

 Where a transfer application is unsuccessful, a student will remain in their current course of study.
 A student can re-apply to transfer in a future study period and be re-assessed at that time.